-Jessika Trancik is an assistant professor in the Engineering Systems Division at the Massachusetts Institute of Technology.
+Jessika Trancik is the Atlantic Richfield Career Development Assistant Professor of Energy Studies at the Institute for Data, Systems and Society (IDSS) at the Massachusetts Institute of Technology.
 She is also an external professor at the Santa Fe Institute.
-She received her B.S. in materials science and engineering from Cornell University and her Ph.D. in materials science from the University of Oxford, where she studied as a Rhodes Scholar.
-Before MIT, she spent several years at the Santa Fe Institute as an Omidyar Fellow, and at Columbia University as an Earth Institute Fellow.
-She has also worked for the United Nations, and as an advisor to the private sector on investment in low-carbon energy technologies.
-Her research group works on accelerating the discovery and scaling of new energy technologies.
+She received her B.S. in materials science and engineering from Cornell University and her Ph.D. in materials science from the University of Oxford as a Rhodes Scholar.
+Before MIT, she spent several years at the Santa Fe Institute as an Omidyar Fellow, and at Columbia University as an Earth Institute Fellow, where her research focused on energy systems modeling.
+Her research group studies the dynamic costs and environmental impacts of energy technologies to inform technology design and policy.

 Contact: trancik at mit dot edu